Jacobventer/Model-to-Production-IoT-Anomaly-Detection/README.md

 ## License
-This repository is released for educational and academic purposes only.
-It must not be used for clinical or diagnostic decision-making.
+This project is for academic purposes only as part of the Data Science degree at IU International University of Applied Science